Condition One Carry: Carrying Cocked and Locked

 Striker-fired pistols are capable of cocked and locked carry if equipped with a manual safety, such as Smith and Wesson M&P pistols equipped with a manual safety, Walther CCP, Ruger SR and American series pistols, the FN FNS series if equipped with manual safety and so on.

-Actual Dangers Of Condition 1 Carry
+Potential Dangers With Condition 1 Carry

 What dangers exist if a person decides to carry in Condition 1?
 When it comes to a 1911, the greatest danger is posed by Series 70 models that lack the firing pin block, and the possible "danger" comes in the form of a drop-fire.
 Mind you that it's not that common if carrying with a decent gun belt and holster.